Jakeoil/math/README.md

 | 8 | false | 4 |
 | 9 | true | 2 |

-The wheels contain the x y offsets of the distances between the figures for each of these orientations.
+A wheels contain the x y offsets of the distances between the figures for each of these orientations.
 We needed three wheels for each expansion.
 - pWheel: Distance between pentagons
 - sWheel: Distance between pentagon and diamond gap
-- tWheel: Distance between boat and star
+- tWheel: Distance between boat and star.
+And eventually:
+- dWheel: Distance between center of pentagon and corner.

-I then proceeded to code the second expansion using the manually produced wheels.
+I then proceeded to code the second generation using the manually produced wheels.
 After lots of bugs, I sidetracked into some other tasks.

 One was to keep track of the size of the figure.
-I have a bounds class that returns the extremes of the figure.
+I have a bounds class that essentially returns the rectangle enclosing a figure.
 Routines which call this figure return a new bounds which is accumulated.

 Now I added some controls.
 This required learning a little bit about page layouts and much css.
 I had to struggle with the tWheel.

 I added a decagon, but it was not centered.
-Fixed expansion 4 and up.
+At this point the program could draw any generation.

 # To do list